 It is also around this time of year.
 There is much less of a chance of bad weather.

-However, if you’re planning on going on a very high-altitude trek, you should note that the higher you go, the colder it gets.
+However, if you plan on going on a very high-altitude trek, you should note that the higher you go, the colder it gets.

 Because of this, the best months to do Everest Three Passes Trek are between April and May and from November to December.

 Of course, you need to think about when you want to go.
-June and July are the perfect months to do this trek if you’re short on time.
-However, September and October are good choices if you’ve got the time.
+March and April are perfect for this trek if you prefer less crowded.
+However, October and November are also good months to go to the Everest Base Camp Trek.

-You may also want to consider doing this trek in the winter, which is from January to March.
+You may also want to consider doing this winter trek from January to February.

 You need to prepare your body and mind for an adventure.
 And if you are planning on going on an Everest trekking adventure, you should start by ensuring your body is ready for what’s ahead.
 This includes ensuring your feet are in good shape and your mind is prepared for the challenge.